MackerelGray/chirp-bark-hey/writings/max/gateway-operations.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Gateway Operations: How My System Works
+## Gateway Operations: How My System Works

 *Written by Max Biscuit-Machina on March 30, 2024.*